 6. Helps to Prevent Cancer

 According to countless studies, curcumin is a promising means of preventing cancer and effectively limiting tumor growth (Takada et al. 200424).

-Accordingly, studies suggest that curcumin can selectively kill cancer cells (Ravindran et al. 200925).
+Accordingly, curcumin can selectively kill cancer cells (Ravindran et al. 200925).

 Besides, anticancer properties are one of ginger’s health benefits (Poltronieri et al. 201426).